Treatment for Social Anxiety Disorder

 The following criteria and characteristics are used to identify social anxiety disorder:

-- He exhibits significant fear or anxiety about social situations in which he may be scrutinized by others.
-For example, he may be anxious about negative evaluations when conversing, meeting new people, eating or drinking, or performing in front of others.
+- The individual exhibits significant fear or anxiety about being scrutinized by others in one or more social situations.
+For example, they may be anxious about meeting new people or eating and drinking in front of others.

 - Social situations almost always provoke fear and anxiety.

 - Sufferers avoid social situations or endure them with intense fear or anxiety.

 - The sufferer’s fear or anxiety is out of proportion to the actual threat posed by the social situation.

 - The fear and anxiety cause significant distress that interferes with the person’s quality of life.
 Areas of impairment may include their job and other activities of daily living.